TendTo/Whale-watch/README.md

 sudo systemctl stop docker.service
 ```

-#### HTTPS - Complex but secure
+### HTTPS only server - Medium
-To make the connection secure, you could use TLS (HTTPS) to protect the Docker daemon socket.
+To make the connection more secure, you could use TLS (HTTPS) to protect the traffic to the Docker daemon socket.
+Only the server is verified, but not the client.
 The term _host_ refers to the machine running the Docker deamon, while _client_ refers to the machine running _Whale watch_.
 See the **Larn Mode** session for more details.
 In short:
 ```bash